seanturner/draft-ietf-lamps-5480-ku-clarifications/draft-turner-5480-ku-clarifications.md

 Updates to Section 3
 =

-If the keyUsage extension is present in a certificate that indicates id-ecPublicKey in SubjectPublicKeyInfo, then following values MUST NOT be present:
+If the keyUsage extension is present in a certificate that indicates id-ecPublicKey as algorithm of AlgorithmIdentifier {{RFC2986}} in SubjectPublicKeyInfo, then following values MUST NOT be present:

+keyEncipherment; and \
+dataEncipherment.

+If the keyUsage extension is present in a certificate that indicates id-ecDH or id-ecMQV in SubjectPublicKeyInfo, then the following values MUST NOT be present:

+digitalSignature; \
+nonRepudiation; \
+keyTransport; \
+keyCertSign; \
+cRLSign; \
-keyEncipherment, \
+keyEncipherment; and \
 dataEncipherment.

 Security Considerations